zachjob/bitmaker/README.md

 ### Stretch Goal #1: Create your own episodes

 1. Copy the folder `episode-01` to `episode-16`.
-- Modify the episode's paramters in `episode-16/episode.json` to reflect a new character, beverage and add some funny lines for this character.
+- Modify the episode's parameters in `episode-16/episode.json` to reflect a new character, beverage and add some funny lines for this character.
 - Introduce some bugs in various components of the Enterprise (i.e. `.rb` in `episode-16/`)
 - Test to ensure the program runs (but branches to the character not being happy)
 - Send over the `episode-16` folder to your classmates.
 Have them place your folder in their folder, and then try to solve your exercise.